-John made little impact on his village home in the eleven years he spent growing up there in the late sixteen hundreds.
+John made little impact on his village home of ‘Little Newcastle’ in the eleven years he spent growing up there during the late sixteen hundreds.
 However, when the boy left to work on a royal naval ship, he soon escalated to remarkable fame.

 As a Welsh speaker, rather than be enslaved or killed, he made himself useful and trustworthy to Captain Howell.
-In no time John was right-hand man to the ship’s leader and the two had formed a genuine bond.
+In no time John was right-hand man to the ship’s leader and the two formed a genuine bond.
 John’s navigational skills proved to be exceptional and he sailed with Howell as a pirate for some years.
 Later on, at the time of Captain Howell’s passing, John Robert’s never-ending legacy begins.

 Immediately voted in as the new captain by the crew, John Roberts evolves.
 He is to be known as Barti Ddu in Welsh (pronounced ‘thee’), or Black Bart in English.

 A creative too was he, for every pirate you see wearing elaborate robes and ruffled fabrics in today’s modern adaptation of a pirate is based on him.
 Black Bart was never without ornate dress and neither would he dream of going into battle without the accompanying sound of violins and strings playing to bring passionate ferocity to the fight.

 Some question Barti’s gender, some his appetite for female company and some his taste for liquor.
 All we know is that a story like this one cannot go uncelebrated.